mayank-soni/TicTacToe/README.md

 A few changes over original implementation:
 1. Edited to allow for flexible sizing of board (i.e. n x n instead of hard-coded 3 x 3)
-     - To modify: Change BOARD_SIZE variable in tictactoe.py to desired n
+     - To modify: Change BOARD_SIDE_LENGTH variable in tictactoe.py to desired n
      - However, any board size above 3 is too slow to run on my computer (O(n**2)! algorithm)